lgatto/TeachingMaterial/multtest/README.md

 repeat the test many times?

-Let's simulate a **random** dataset, with the same dimensions as `mulvey2015` or timepoints 1 and 6 (2337 proteins and 6).
+Let's simulate a **random** dataset, with the same dimensions as `mulvey2015` or time points 1 and 6 (2337 proteins and 6).